s282133/sentinelFiles_vs_ransomware/README.md

 2) A Python script called "createProductionFiles.py" fills up the file system with random production files;
 3) A Python script called "createSentinels.py" creates sentinel files for each directory in the file system;
 4) A Python script called "rpiClient.py", that accepts a clientID as argument on the command line, creates an instance of RPI client.
 Launch the script as ```python3 -B rpiClient.py <clientID>```;
 5) A Bash script called "script.sh" performs the four operations above and also launches a RPI client instance, just for test purposes.
-The real simulation will launch a RPI client instance on each raspberry and the computer will launch the malware attack.
+The real simulation will launch a RPI client instance on each raspberry and the computer will launch the malware attack.<br /><br />

+TUTTO IL MATERIALE UTILE E' IN TESTFOLDER, PER ORA, PER EVITARE DI CREARE FILE RANDOM DAPPERTUTTO !